 5.2 Wine Pairings

-- Chardonnay: A full-bodied white wine that pairs well with creamy sauces.
+- Chardonnay: full-bodied white, ideal for creamy sauces.

-- Pinot Noir: A light red wine that complements the earthy flavors of mushrooms.
+- Pinot Noir: light red, matches the earthiness of mushrooms.

 Storing and Reheating